sulzmann/SummerSchoolSept19/README.md

 # SummerSchoolSept19

+Advanced topics of computer science course given as part of the summer school @ NYP.
+There are two parts.

+*Algorithms and Data Structures*

+Focus on dictionary like data structures: lists, hash tables, and search trees.
+The algorithms are given in pseudo code.
+Time and space analysis of the presented algorithms.

+The lecture notes are provided as a pdf file.

+*Programming language methods and design*

 We make use of the Go programming language various aspects of programming language design and analysis.
 Rough overview of Go.